The general assault against the Castle of Eger on Saint Michael’s Day, 1552

 The following fight happened during the famous siege of Eger Castle and this huge Ottoman attack was repelled by the valiant defenders on Saint Michael’s Day, 29 September 1552.
 The failure of the Turk assault on Saint Michael Day seriously contributed to saving Eger castle that was guarding the road to the rich Mining Towns of Northern Hungary.
 You can read here more details about the history of Eger Castle:

 Before the siege, the Ottoman campaign had been triumphant, they seized many key forts and defeated the Christians in an open battle at Palást, too.
 However, the heroic last stand of Szondi György, captain of Drégely castle lifted the morale of Eger castle’s defenders.
 The siege of Eger had been going on since the beginning of September.
 The enemy was led by three Pashas who had been quite triumphant during the latest Hungarian campaign of 1552.
 They were Second Vizier Kara Achmed, Begler-Bey Szokollu Mohamed of Rumelia, and Begler-Bey Khádim Ali of Buda Castle.
 Their army highly outnumbered the Hungarians and they had a huge artillery power: they had been permanently bombarding the castle.
 Yet, they had not launched a great general assault so far.

 The Pasha of Buda ordered Bey Arszlán of Székesfehérvár to send a letter of surrender into the castle, offering free conduct in it if they surrendered but Captain Dobó István ignored it.
 (Please, note that I am using the Oriental name order intentionally as far as Hungarians are concerned so family names are coming first.)
 The Ottomans had high hopes that the defenders would give up the castle because they had been able to persuade the foreign mercenaries of Szolnok and Temesvár castles to do so.

-After 19 days of heavy siege, the attack was launched on Saint Michael’s Day, the Ottomans trusted their superior numbers and there was a particularly fierce fight all along the walls.
+After 19 days of heavy siege, the attack was launched on Saint Michael’s Day.
+The Ottomans trusted their superior numbers and there was a particularly fierce fight all along the walls.
 A powerful assault hit the section between the Ókaputorony (Old gate tower) and the Bolyki Bastion where two officers, Zoltay István and Bornemissza Gergely were in charge of the defense.
 They successfully repelled the attack.